LLM API Pricing Comparison - June 2026

 | Claude Sonnet 4.6 | Anthropic | $3.00 | $15.00 | 1M | |

-For benchmark rankings behind these numbers, see the cost-efficiency leaderboard.
+For benchmark context behind these prices, see the cost-efficiency leaderboard.

 Working out real API costs requires more than reading the headline price - caching, batching, context surcharges, and tokenizer differences all shift the final number.